Grzegorz-1974/clinical-variant-pipeline-grch38/README.md

 This project is intended for **research and educational purposes only**.
 It is **not** a certified clinical pipeline and must **not** be used for clinical diagnosis, treatment decisions, or patient care.

+## ClinVar Annotation (GRCh38)

+This pipeline annotates variants with ClinVar using the official NCBI VCF (tabix-indexed, GRCh38).

+For demonstration purposes, example variants may not be present in ClinVar, resulting in empty ClinVar fields.
+This is expected behavior and documented to ensure transparency of the workflow.

+ClinVar fields added:
+- CLNSIG (clinical significance)
+- CLNDN (disease name)
+- ALLELEID (ClinVar allele ID)